Therapy is personal—there’s no one-size-fits-all. It’s all about finding what works best for you.

 • Crisis Text Line (USA): Text HOME to 741741

-3. Visit an emergency room: If you're in immediate danger or feeling unable to keep yourself safe, it's important to seek help at the nearest emergency room.
+• Go to the emergency room: If you feel you’re in immediate danger or can’t keep yourself safe, please visit the nearest emergency room right away.

-It's important to remember that you don't have to go through this alone help is available.
-We are here to provide support, but we are not a crisis center.
-For immediate assistance, please contact one of the resources above.
+Remember, you don’t have to face this alone—help is available.
+While we’re here to support you, we are not a crisis center.
+For immediate assistance, please use the resources listed above.